 (Photo by Elvis Kim: Shenzhen, December 3, 2022)

-I teach introductory courses in comparative politics and international relations, contemporary Chinese politics, social movements and contentious politics, and democratization and democratic backsliding.
+I teach courses in comparative politics, social movements and contentious politics, research methods, China, and East Asia.

 Issues in Contemporary China: Power and Politics